 We want our users to have more freedom for their creativity.

 And when you’re able to edit two pages at the same time, you are more precise with your layout and get to see the big picture (pun intended).
+Want to learn more?
+Check out the quick video below that shows you exactly how you can create your own double-page layout in Flipsnack.

 So, why not take advantage of it?
 You really don’t have to be a designer to see your magazine spread come to life.
 Start designing with Flipsnack!